com8stem/cpp03/README.md

 # cpp03

-This project is to learn inheritance in C++.
+This project is for learning inheritance in C++.